hyperlane-dev/hyperlane-ai/dataset/dataset_001.md

     reject_referer_macro(attr, item, Position::Prologue)
 }

-/// Executes a specified function before the main handler function.
+/// Executes multiple specified functions before the main handler function.
 ///
-/// This attribute macro configures a pre-execution hook that runs before the main function logic.
+/// This attribute macro configures multiple pre-execution hooks that run before the main function logic.
-/// The specified hook function will be called first, followed by the main function execution.
+/// The specified hook functions will be called in the order provided, followed by the main function execution.
 ///
 /// # Usage
 ///